mapmeld/jsquil/README.md

 JavaScript interface for writing Quil programs, based on Rigetti Computing's
 <a href='https://github.com/rigetticomputing/pyquil'>pyQuil package</a>.

-Make a list of instructions to run on qubits and classical registers, and then use the measure instruction to store a qubit value onto a classical register.
+Make a list of instructions to run on a hybrid computer with both qubits and classical registers, and then use the measure instruction to store a qubit value onto a classical register.

 You can then return the value of these classical registers on each run of your program.

 ## Sample code

-I am going through the example code in pyQuil and trying to make equivalent tests and sample programs in JavaScript.
+Tests based on the example code in pyQuil

 ```javascript
 import { gates, inits, operations, Program, QVM, Connection } from 'jsquil'